SnailCoder1/sunday/README.md

 ## This new version comes with family.rb - a list of family members

 Giving some Git-pong love to Stefan!
 Amazing to have active collaborators. :)

+And here comes my reply!
+Hope you have a nice sunday evening SnailCoder1!